-Currently the highest rate investors’ can earn is 3.75%.
+Currently, the highest rate investors’ can earn is 3.75%.
 This is lower than most peer to peer companies but better than savings accounts.
-In fairness you do have to factor in safety and I consider Landbay to be a fairly safe place to park your money.
-Having said that, if you invested in short term loans on platforms such as Money Thing or Saving Stream, you would only need to invest approximately £580 at 12% interest to make the same as you would on Landbay investing £2000.
+In fairness, you do have to factor in safety and I consider Landbay to be a fairly safe place to park your money.
+Having said that, if you invested in short term loans on platforms such as Money Thing or Lendy, you would only need to invest approximately £580 for a year at 12% interest to make the same as you would on Landbay investing £2000.
 Something to consider.

 No Information To Show Which Loans Your Money Is Invested Into

-Currently Landbay’s loan book contains more than 245 mortgages (including institutional) and while is states that investors funds are invested across “multiple mortgages”, the website doesn’t show how many loans your money is really invested in.
-It would be nice if Landbay invested lenders money across all loans rather than just a few copy Wellesley & Co’s model.
+Currently, Landbay’s loan book contains more than 273 mortgages (including institutional) and while it states that investors funds are invested in “multiple mortgages”, the website doesn’t show how many loans your money is really invested in.
+It would be nice if Landbay invested lenders’ money across all loans rather than a select amount.

 All Property, No Sector Diversification

-Other peer to peer companies offer various sector loans allowing lender’s to diversify their portfolios.
-One negative about having an entire property loan book is that if the property market crashes, Landbay’s loan book will suffer.
+Other peer to peer companies offer various sector loans allowing lenders to diversify their portfolios.
+One negative about having an entire property loan book is that if the property market crashes, Landbay’s loan book could suffer.

 Deposits are made via debit cards and take up to three business days to be processed.
 This is somewhat slower than other peer to peer lending sites and for me is a minor annoyance since we live in a world of instant gratification.

-Landbay is a set and forget investment platform so no real strategy here.
+Landbay is a set-and-forget investment platform so there’s no real strategy here.
 The only decisions to make are whether you want the easy access Tracker Rate or the Fixed Rate, and whether or not you want to reinvest interest.
 I chose the Tracker Rate with reinvestment for easy access.
-I recently exited a portion of my loans to try a new platform and my funds were available in seconds.
 Despite a drop in interest rates, I continue to leave money in Landbay as I consider it a part of my overall diversification.

 It’s hard to fault Landbay’s business model and strict underwriting criteria.
 I consider it to be one the safer peer to peer platforms.
 Landbay is backed by an experienced management team and offer landlords low fixed interest rate loans for up to 10 years.
 The investor returns are lower than some peer to peer companies, but this is offset by lowered risk.
-For those who want a set-and-forget investment method that pays higher interest than the banks, Landbay could be your answer.
+For those who want a set-and-forget investment method that pays higher interest than the banks, Landbay is a worthy choice.

 Sign up for Landbay now and receive a £50 bonus when you invest £1,000 (this is a referral link for which you will receive £50 cashback when you invest £1,000.
 By signing up for your account through Financial Thing, you enable me to continue to write and update reviews so thanks in advance).